gbo-dev/gbo-dev.github.io/content/posts/config-selector.md

 ![Alt Text](/config-script.webp)

-Since configs often contains multiple files, also changing the directory to your selected config easily allows you to navigate your config directories.
+Since configs often contain multiple files, also changing the directory to your selected config allows you to easily navigate your config directories.

 ## Usage